-Although algebraically similar to the Reissner-Nordstr\"om (RN) black hole solution, the MOG metric is fundamentally different in that the lack of electromagnetic charge implies that no zero-temperature remnants may be obtained (as in the extremal RN case).
-This is due to the fact that the gravitational ``charge'' $Q$ in Eq.~(\ref{metric}) is not a free parameter, but is proportional to $M$.
-The extremal limit is obtained from Eq.~(\ref{moghorizons}): \beq r_+ = r_- ~~\Longrightarrow~~\sqrt{\frac{1}{1+\alpha}} = 1~~\Longrightarrow~~\alpha =0, \eeq which is the Schwarzschild BH solution.
+Although algebraically similar to the Reissner-Nordstr\"om black hole solution, the MOG metric is fundamentally different in that the lack of electric charge implies that no zero-temperature remnants may be obtained (in contrast to the extremal Reissner-Nordstr\"om case).
+This is due to the fact that the gravitational charge $Q$ is proportional to $M$.
+We note the ``extremal limit'' $r_+ = r_-$ occurs only when $\alpha = -1$, at which point the horizons vanish.

 The entropy of the black hole can be derived from the temperature by \beq S_{\rm T} = \int_0^{M_{\rm BH}} \frac{dM}{T}